IBM-Bluemix-Docs/containers/cs_cluster.md

     ```
     {: pre}

-5. Check the Kubernetes dashboard.
-If utilization graphs are not displaying in the Kubernetes dashboard, delete the `kube-dashboard` pod to force a restart.
-The pod will be re-created with RBAC policies to access heapster for utilization information.

-    ```
-    kubectl delete pod -n kube-system $(kubectl get pod -n kube-system --selector=k8s-app=kubernetes-dashboard -o jsonpath='{.items..metadata.name}')
-    ```
-    {: pre}

-When you complete the update, repeat the update process with other clusters.
-In addition, inform developers who work in the cluster to update their `kubectl` CLI to the version of the Kubernetes master.
+After you complete the update:
+  - Repeat the update process with other clusters.
+  - Inform developers who work in the cluster to update their `kubectl` CLI to the version of the Kubernetes master.
+  - If the Kubernetes dashboard does not display utilization graphs, [delete the `kube-dashboard` pod](cs_troubleshoot.html#cs_dashboard_graphs).

 <br />